Somachandra de Silva: Biography

 In 2014, he was also appointed by the Government of Sri Lanka as the Sri Lankan ambassador to Poland following the end of his three-year stint as SLC chairman.

+Death

+De Silva died after a brief illness in London, England, on 15 December 2025, at the age of 83.

 Controversies

-Question marks were raised regarding the construction of international cricket stadiums in Pallekele and Hambantota when he was the chairman of Sri Lanka Cricket Board.
-He was alleged for political interference regarding the construction of Mahinda Rajapaksa International Cricket Stadium in 2009 but he denied the allegations.
+Question were raised regarding the construction of international cricket stadiums in Pallekele and Hambantota when he was the chairman of Sri Lanka Cricket Board.
+Political interference was alleged regarding the construction of Mahinda Rajapaksa International Cricket Stadium in 2009 but he denied the allegations.

 In 2011, he was asked to resign by the then sports minister Mahindananda Aluthgamage due to corruption allegations within the SLC and accusations regarding Sri Lanka cricket spending on infrastructure facilities more than the budget to conduct the 2011 Cricket World Cup.